 It was easy to manage assets that needed very little effort for other owners, who skipped management.
 One important note, even though you want to manage your own house, if you are no longer able to manage it, it’s worth getting a contingency plan.
 There is no way they will want to manage their own rental assets with those investing in real estate.
 In the hiring of a property management team, they see merit and have very little participation in the rental unit.
 These owners are expected to write down the management fees for their taxes.
 They really appreciate that they can spend their time doing something other than thinking about their real estate investment.

 Frequently Asked Questions About Fee Charged by OKC Home Realty

-Does OKC Home Realty (Property Management OKC Plus) charge any set up fees?
+Does OKC Home Realty (Property Management OKC) charge any set up fees

-No. OKC Home Realty (doing business as Property Management OKC Plus) does not charge an set up fees.
+No. OKC Home Realty (doing business as Property Management OKC Plus) does not charge any set up fees.

-What money must the owner pay up front in order to start service with OKC Home Realty (Property Management OKC Plus)?
+What money must the owner pay upfront in order to start service with OKC Home Realty (Property Management OKC )?

-Nothing must be paid up front in order to start service.
-However, if you want us to do some work to your property, those funds are do prior to work being done.
+Nothing must be paid upfront in order to start service.
+However, if you want us to do some work to your property, those funds do prior to work being done.

 Leasing fees ranges from $200 to the First Month of Rent